fbpx

 Many states have enacted policies that provide special consideration to individuals who enter prison as young people.
 A few examples:

 • Connecticut.
-As of 2015, Connecticut retroactively granted parole eligibility to individuals who entered prison before age 18 with sentences of 10 years or longer.
+As of 2015, Connecticut retroactively granted parole eligibility to people who entered prison before age 18 with sentences of 10 years or longer.
 For individuals serving sentences 50 or less years, parole eligibility is granted after the longer of 60% of sentence served or 12 years; individuals serving longer sentences become eligible after 30 years.

 • Florida.
-For juveniles sentenced to life, Florida grants eligibility for a post-sentencing judicial review after 15, 20, or 25 years served, depending on the offense.
+For children sentenced to life, Florida grants eligibility for a post-sentencing judicial review after 15, 20, or 25 years served, depending on the offense.
 While similar in some ways, post-sentencing review is not the same as parole, since the granting of parole does not change the original sentence.
-Individuals granted a reduced sentence under this program must serve a mandatory probation period of up to 5 years.
+People granted a reduced sentence under this program must serve a mandatory probation period of up to 5 years.

 • Iowa.
-In Iowa, individuals convicted of first-degree murder or sexual assault leading to serious injury are ineligible for parole unless the individual was under 18 at the commission of offense, in which case parole eligibility is granted at 25 years.
+In Iowa, people convicted of first-degree murder or sexual assault leading to serious injury are ineligible for parole unless the individual was under 18 at the commission of offense, in which case parole eligibility is granted at 25 years.

-IV.
 Sources

 A special thanks to Jean Snyder and the team at Project 1-11.